smacmillen/HLFthesisproject/README.md

 ## Disclaimer:

 My degree is in Industrial Engineering, not software engineering.
 My knowledge of HLF, Docker, Javascript, Node.js, Golang, Bash, etc. is mostly self-taught.
 As a result, please be aware that the code written and used may not be the most efficient or secure.
+Please note that this project was designed for personal/academic purposes.
+No warranty or suitability of use is given.
+Use at your own risk.

+## Copyright:
+Copyright or ownership of any externally sourced code is property of the respective owners.
+Please refer to individual files for this information where available.
+However, the completeness of copyright and source code reference information is not guaranteed.
+Liability for any copyright infringement through use of this code is the responsibility of the user.

 ## Project Notes: